 - Leverage advanced data analytics and reporting.
 IoT-powered dashboards help fleet managers analyze data obtained and transform it into actionable insights that can be used for enhanced business decisions and effective supply-chain management.

 Moreover, investing in this technology justifies expectations and impacts ROI, as the reports showed.
 With GPS tracking, drivers are encouraged to drive more safely, for example, because their driving behavior is monitored and analyzed for the probability of an accident.
 Real-time monitoring makes use of each vehicle’s data (idle time, miles driven, status, etc.) to improve asset utilization and operational efficiency.

 Electric vehicle fleet management systems

-Combining cost efficiency and the potential to combat climate change, EVs has definitely become a trend disrupting the fleet management industry.
-In the near future, electric vehicles will become mainstream not only for personal use but for commercial businesses taking care of environmental challenges and complying with government regulations.
+Combining cost efficiency and the potential to combat climate change, EVs have definitely become a trend disrupting the fleet management industry.
+In the near future, electric vehicles will become mainstream not only for personal use but also for commercial businesses taking care of environmental challenges and complying with government regulations.
 With the increasing demand for sustainable fleet management, the expansion of electric vehicles is gaining momentum.
 By replacing gas-powered vehicles with EVs, the impact on the environment would be enormous.
-In the UK, in 2021, carbon emissions dropped down by 11,2%, with the consideration that only 12% of news sales belonged to zero-emission electric vehicles.
+In the UK, in 2021, carbon emissions dropped by 11,2%, with the consideration that only 12% of new sales belonged to zero-emission electric vehicles.